MWindows99/Chicken_UpdateChecker/README.md

     pip3 install feedparser

 # Before run
-You need to insert the Twitter API key in the specified location in the file.
+ - You need to insert the Twitter API key in the specified location in the file.

+ - Execute it in a directory to which you have write permission.

 # How to Run
 It works automatically when you run main.py.
 You must register with Cron to check for updates on a regular basis.